trendmicro/conformity-migration-tool/README.md

 ## Requirements
 1. Python v3.7+
+2. Both accounts must have a valid license (Not expired)
-2. API Keys for both Legacy Conformity and CloudOne Conformity
+3. API Keys for both Legacy Conformity and CloudOne Conformity
    - **Note:** Both API Keys must have admin privileges

 ## How to use this tool